Waghati/Waghati/README.md

-👋 Hi, I'm Donbosco Ngeso
+👋 **Hi, I'm Donbosco Ngeso**

-👀 I'm interested in...
+🔍 **What I'm interested in**:
- Physics & Microbiology (majors)
- Technology & computer security
- Scientific computing
- Systems programming

-🌱 I'm currently learning...
+- Data engineering and low-level system programming
+- Operating systems development and building robust systems
+- System security and safety (across all scales)
+- Scientific computing, particularly in fields like physics and microbiology

+🌱 **Currently learning**:
- Data science & machine learning (Python)
+- Data science & machine learning (Python, Ruby, Swift)
- Embedded systems programming (Rust)
+- Embedded systems programming (C/C++, Rust)

-💞️ I'm looking to collaborate on...
+💬 **I'm looking to collaborate on**:
- Projects that combine science and computation Security-focused technology development
+- Projects that bridge science and computation
+- Security-focused system and technology development

-📫 How to reach me...
+📫 **How to reach me**:
-donbosco.ngeso@principia.edu
+ngwinabosco@gmail.com

 <!---